brettwooldridge/influx4j/README.md

 InfluxDB is a high-performance time-series database.
 You need a Java driver to match.

-When jamming thousands of metrics per minute into InfluxDB, you can't afford Stop-The-World garbage collection times reaching into the hundreds (or thousands) of milliseconds.
+When jamming tens-of-thousands of metrics into InfluxDB *per minute*, you can't afford Stop-The-World garbage collection times reaching into the hundreds (or thousands) of milliseconds.
 And you can't afford to senselessly burn CPU cycles.

 ### *25x* Faster.&nbsp;&nbsp;*25x* Less CPU.&nbsp;&nbsp;*Infinity* Less Garbage.